 Today, House Bill 2 was filed by Texas House Republican Caucus Chairman Dustin Burrows, which is the first step in the legislative process to accomplish meaningful reform of the property tax system in Texas.
 During a historic press conference this morning, Governor Greg Abbott, Lieutenant Governor Dan Patrick, House Speaker Dennis Bonnen, Senate Property Tax Committee Chairman Paul Bettencourt, and House Ways and Means Committee Chairman Dustin Burrows agreed property tax reform is a top priority of the state and identical companion bills have been filed in both chambers.

 Today, Texas House Republican Caucus Chairman Dustin Burrows announced the appointment of Representative Jim Murphy as the Caucus Floor Leader for the 86th Legislative Session.
 Representative Murphy will be joined by the following members who will serve as Deputy Floor Leaders: John Raney, Kyle Biedermann, Cole Hefner, Justin Holland, Tony Tinderholt, and Bill Zedler.

-(Austin, Texas) The Texas House Republican Caucus is pleased to announce that Representative Craig Goldman has been selected Chairman of the Policy Committee and Representative Greg Bonnen has been selected as Vice-Chair.
-Representative Goldman and Representative Bonnen will be joined by the following Members who were elected from their individual regions during our recent election.
+Today, the Texas House Republican Caucus is pleased to announce that Representative Scott Sanford has been selected to serve as Chairman of the Policy Committee and Representative Andrew Murr has been chosen to serve as Vice-Chair.